rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part00/README.md

 work for any number of elements.

 The answer to that is performance.
 Every var-args method call implicitly creates an array.
-Having the overloaded methods avoid unnecessary object creation and the garbage collection overhead thereof.
-On the contrary, Arrays.asList always creates that implicit array and, consequently, is less efficient when the number of elements is low.
+Having the overloaded methods avoids unnecessary object creation and the garbage collection overhead thereof.

 Similarly to `List` and `Set`, the `of` method for `Map` is overloaded to have 0 to 10 key-value pairs.
 In the case of `Map`, there is a different method for more than 10 key-value pairs, `ofEntries`: